INSAlgo/coding-battle2020/README.md

 # Shaker 2020 - Coding Battle

-Problem statements and solutions for the 2020 Coding Battle, hosted by [Le Shaker](https://le-shaker.com/en/), a programming contest designed and written by [INSAlgo](https://insalgo.fr/), a student Union from INSA Lyon.
+Problem statements and solutions for the 2020 Coding Battle, hosted by [Le Shaker](https://le-shaker.com/en/), a programming contest designed and written by [INSAlgo](https://insalgo.fr/), a student union from INSA Lyon.